AMahrous/AMahrous/README.md

-### Hi there 👋, I'm Ahmed Mahrous
+# Hi there 👋, I'm Ahmed Mahrous

 I'm Ahmed Mahrous from Egypt, I'm a ROS Developer with a bachelor's degree in Mechatronics Engineering.
 Skilled in Python, C++, modelling, navigation, and control of autonomous vehicles.

 ## Skills and Experience
+- ROS
+- Python
+- C++
+- JS & TS
+- HTML & CSS
+- Solidworks & Inventor
-- React
+- Matlab

-ROS / Python / C++ / JS / TS / HTML / CSS / Solidworks / Matlab

 - 🔭 I’m currently working on freelancing ROS projects .
 - 🌱 I’m currently learning Internet of robotic things.